Welsh 3000s - 14 Peaks

 Day 1 - Tryfan, Glyderau Fach, Glyder Fawr, Y Garn and Elidir Fawr.
 A long day with lots of ascent

 Day 2 - Pen Yr Ole Wen, Carnedd Dafydd, Yr Elen, Carnedd Llewelyn, Foel Grach and Foel Fras.
-Another long day over some over the wilder parts of Snowdonia
+Another long day over some of the wilder parts of Snowdonia

 Day 3 - Crib Goch, Crib y Ddysgl and Snowdon.
 Shorter day but packed with excitement traversing the knife edge ridge and finishing at the highest summit, Snowdon.